-- 3 Tbsp Nutritional yeast (differs from Brewer’s Yeast)
+- 2 Tbsp Nutritional yeast (not Brewer’s Yeast)

 - ½ cup raw cashews

-Place all in a food processor until smooth.
-If too thick, add 1 Tbsp water or almond milk at a time until desired consistency.
+Place all in a food processor and run until smooth.
+If too thick, add 1 Tbsp water at a time until desired consistency.
 I freeze it in ½-cup batches.

-Note: when I use it as a sauce for pesto pasta I use the 8 + 8 + 4 + 2 rule.
+When I use it as a sauce for pesto pasta, I use the 12488 formula.

 - 8 ounces almond milk

 Place almond milk and1 Tbsp cornstarch in a sauce pan over medium heat and stir until milk begins to thicken.
 Add vegan pesto (but avoid boiling so milk does not separate).
 When hot, add caramelized onions and drained pasta.
-Stir.
-Remove from heat for 2-3 minutes to allow sauce to be somewhat absorbed and serve.
+Stir gently.
+Remove from heat and let sit for 2-3 minutes to allow sauce to be somewhat absorbed.

 Spoon into pasta bowls.
 Try adding a spoonful of marinara sauce on top of the pasta for color and an extra flavor.